To add a new entry to your LinkedIn Experience Section click on the + sign to the right of the section title.

 If the company has evolved over time, consider writing an additional entry; one for the past detailing the story of the company, accomplishments and why it has evolved, and one for the company today that pitches your services as described above.
 Close the time period to match the date the new entry starts.

 If you're active on LinkedIn and you’re doing everything the experts tell you but you’re still not getting the type of engagement from prospects you'd expect, here are some clear reasons why this might be happening.
-In my last blog, I talked about how a...read more
+In my last blog, I talked about how a poor LinkedIn...read more

 Your LinkedIn Profile Summary is one the most important bodies of text available on the platform and it is what sets LinkedIn apart from other social media platforms.
-With 2000 characters (including spaces) you have the chance to make an impact on your...read more
+With 2000 characters (including spaces) you have the chance to make an impact on your audience and...read more

 Your LinkedIn profile headline is as important as your business card and they need to match.
 If your business card says one thing and your profile says another, then this could leave people wondering if they have found the right person.
 A good habit is to...read more